charlottekyng/usb-modules-v2/README.md

 ## If you have experiments other than matched tumor-normal pairs/sets from frozen samples...
 The defaults of the pipeline are tuned towards tumor-normal pairs/sets from frozen samples.
 If you have other sample types, you might have to consider adding the following steps:
 * for FFPE samples: formalin fixation artefacts are typically a strong enrichment of C>T/G>A variants at low VAF (<15%), frequently accounting for 90%+ of all somatic variants identified.
-You may have to consider performing an additional filter by removing C>T/G>A variants <10% or <15%, or supported by <5 reads.
+You may have to consider performing an additional filter by removing C>T/G>A variants <10% or <15%,or supported by <5 reads.
 You may also consider remove all variants with <5 reads, in which case you can set `MIN_TUMOR_AD = 5` (sorry there is no parameter to do a blanket filtering for VAF for now).
 * for tumors without a matched normal (e.g. cell lines, archival materials without matched normal): do as many of the following as you can
 	* make a BAM file from a bunch of normals captured and sequenced the same way.
 To do this, you list these samples in `samples.poolednorm.txt`, make sure their BAM files are in the `bam/` directory, set `SAMTOOLS_DOWNSAMPLE_FACTOR` such that you are sampling roughly 1/n (where n is the number of normals,